Photon-einstein/Udacity_Frontend_Web_Developer_nanodegree/6-Third_project_Javascript/project_guide.md

 6.1.
 Read the content of the file 'aboutMeData.json' into a global variable.
 (Done) 6.2.
 Read the content of the file 'projectsData.json' into a global variable.
 (Done)

-7. Add the content into the 'aboutMe' container (Done)
+7. Add the content into the 'aboutMe' container ID (Done)
+8. Add more code to the 'buildAboutMeDiv' JS method to enable it to be more resilient to errors.
+(Done)
+9. Add the content into the 'projectList' container ID (Done)

+10. Add more code to the 'projectList' JS method to enable it to be more resilient to errors. (in progress)

+99. Split the main.js file into modular files, split by functionality, with a single entry point in a 'main.js' file.